 Thank you for contacting me about onshore wind farms.

-That said, established technologies such as onshore wind are reducing in cost and if this continues it may have the capacity to play a significant role in the UK’s power generation mix going forward.
+That said, established technologies such as onshore wind are reducing in cost and if this continues it may have the capacity to play a significant role in the UK’s generation mix going forward.

 Ultimately, it is right that support should be focused on technologies where it is most needed, which is why the Government announced in the Clean Growth Strategy that it would make up to £557 million of annual funding available for less established technologies including onshore wind projects on remote islands that directly benefit local communities.
-I understand that the next funding auction is planned for spring 2019.

 Thank you again for taking the time to contact me.